-While rural districts see their resources outweighing their needs, urban districts with low property value see their needs increase faster than their resources, due in part to rapid population growth and increasing poverty rates.
-As a result, over time a greater share of equalization aid has gone to larger, urban schools.
-On average, low property value per student districts received \$4,144 in equalization aid per student in 2016/17, while high property value per student districts received \$0.
+Rural districts have historically seen their resources outweigh their needs, while urban districts with low property value saw their needs increase faster than their resources, due in part to rapid population growth and increasing poverty rates.
+As a result, a greater share of equalization aid has, over time, gone to larger, urban schools.

-Equalization aid went to only 28% of schools in 2016/17; however, the 75 districts that received such aid educated 79% of all students in the state.
+In 2019/20, the 20% of districts with the lowest property values per student received, on average, \$4,329 per student in equalization aid, while the 20% of districts with the highest property values per student received \$0.
+That year, equalization aid went to only 33% of schools; however, those 81 schools educated 79% of all students in the state.
 Many of these equalized districts levy at or near the levy limit of \$1.05, and so have little room to increase local contributions should state support decline.